bingoohuang/quartz-glass/README.md

 Thank to [olagache's glass](https://github.com/olagache/glass) and [RedHogs' cron-parser](https://github.com/RedHogs/cron-parser).

+This is a jar project by pom.xml defaultly and can be used in a web project like [quartz-glass-web](https://github.com/bingoohuang/quartz-glass-web).

 Through the quartz-glass ui, you can list all the jobs and relatives triggers.

 Jobs executions also displayed in job detail page.